ankane/searchkick/README.md

 gem "opensearch-ruby" # select one
 ```

-The latest version works with Elasticsearch 7 and 8 and OpenSearch 1.
+The latest version works with Elasticsearch 7 and 8 and OpenSearch 1 and 2.
 For Elasticsearch 6, use version 4.6.3 and [this readme](https://github.com/ankane/searchkick/blob/v4.6.3/README.md).

 Add searchkick to models you want to search.